Concurrency Testing in the Linux Kernel via eBPF: Evaluation

-According to the result, while the number of schedules needed to expose each bug varies considerably, the \tool scheduler—regardless of the specific scheduling algorithm used—largely reproduces these bugs in as many or fewer attempts compared to the default OS scheduler.
-Overall, \tool achieves an 11.4$\times$ speed-up in bug reproduction on average.
-In some cases, such as for bug \#1 and \#7, this difference can be substantial.
-It takes up to 13,000 trials to find bug \#1 with the native OS scheduler, but \tool always finds this bug in less than 500 trials.
-We also found that the PCT algorithm performs significantly worse than the RW algorithm in some cases, such as bug \#1 and bug \#7 ($p < 0.005$)\footnote{Using the log-rank test~\cite{mantel1966evaluation} with $\alpha = 0.05$}, while the RW and POS algorithms show minimal differences in performance on the benchmark.
-This may be due to the tendency of the PCT and POS algorithms to induce starvation of some tasks.
-While these algorithms may be suitable for testing user-space code, fairness assumptions may be stronger in kernel code, resulting in highly similar error paths when they are violated.
-We hypothesize that more sophisticated fair scheduling algorithms (e.g. \cite{zhao2025surw}) may have greater success in this context as a future work.
+The results demonstrate that, while the number of schedules required to expose concurrency bugs varies significantly, the temporal isolation scheduler of \tool across all implemented algorithms can reproduce these bugs in consistently fewer attempts than the native OS scheduler.
+On average, \tool achieves an 11.4$\times$ speed-up in bug reproduction.
+This advantage is particularly evident in cases such as bugs \#1 and \#7.
+For instance, while the native OS scheduler requires up to 13,000 schedules to trigger the bug \#1, \tool consistently exposes the vulnerability in fewer than 500 schedules.
+In addition, we find that the PCT algorithm has a worse performance than the RW algorithm in some cases, such as bug \#1 and bug \#7 ($p < 0.005$)\footnote{Using the log-rank test~\cite{mantel1966evaluation} with $\alpha = 0.05$}, whereas the RW and POS algorithms exhibit comparable effectiveness on the benchmark.
+This discrepancy may be due to the tendency of the PCT algorithm to induce severe starvation of some tasks.
+While these algorithms are often effective for user-space program testing, kernel-level tasks may rely on stronger implicit fairness assumptions.
+Violating these assumptions may lead to redundant or unproductive error paths.
+These findings suggest that incorporating more sophisticated, fairness-aware scheduling algorithms \cite{zhao2025surw} represents a promising direction for future work.